xDhii/idocmanager/README.md

 # idocmanager

-This is an automated tool to generate and send IDOC.
+This is an automated tool to generate and send IDOC documents to TF.
-Want to help?
+Found a BUG?
 Email us!
 adriano.valumin@sovos.com
+tayna.blasques@sovos.com

 Tool Description: